 It may be difficult to properly determine your employment class due to your duties as a delivery driver and the complexities of employment law.
-If you believe you have a claim against your employer for being improperly classed, the services of an experienced Hartford wage and hour employment law attorney are highly recommended.
+If you believe you have a claim against your employer for being improperly classed, the services of an experienced Hartford and Springfield wage and hour employment law attorney are highly recommended.

-Connecticut Delivery Drivers as Employees
+Connecticut and Massachusetts Delivery Drivers as Employees

 No matter if it’s done intentionally or mistakenly, misclassifying a delivery driver as an independent contractor instead of an employee is against the law.
 In addition to depriving the delivery driver of important benefits like health insurance, paid vacation, life insurance, stock options, and retirement plans, the company is evading tax law, unemployment insurance, minimum wage law, overtime law, income tax laws, and other important legal employment obligations.